Skip to Main Content

 A virtual introduction to Brooks Library and its resources.

-Finally, as a graduate student, you may find yourself needing to use some of the library's more specialized collections or research tools.
+You may also find yourself needing to use some of the library's more specialized collections or research tools.
 Explore the following sections to learn what else you have access to as a CWU student!

 Subject Databases